SaundersEddie/SaundersEddie/README.md

 ## Hi there, my name is Eddie.
 Welcome to my repository.
 Projects I'm currently working on
-- Single Screen Unity Game
+- Project Planner and Tracker
-- Single Screen Web Based Game
+- Total Rip OFf Platfoirm Game
-- Project Planning App for Crafters
+- Automated Testing of a Super Secret Project

 ## My Current Project:
 Working on small SPA games, and a a few automated frameworks.